Women’s History Month

 This picture book biography looks at the true story of Canadian zoologist Dr. Anne Innis Dagg, the first scientist to study giraffes in the wild.
 Despite numerous setbacks, including being discriminated against based on her gender, Anne refused to give up.
 Anne and Her Tower of Giraffes does more than just teach students about her life, it also encourages them to be resilient in the face of adversity, and to chase after their dreams.

-DK Life Stories: Marie Curie by Nell Walker
+DK Life Stories: Marie Curie

 DK Children (March 2022)